tangboxuan/reverse-python-exe/README.md

 ## EXE Files

+- trilog.exe: ICS Malware compiled using Py2exe in 2.7
 - fidler.exe: Flare-On 7 (2020) Challenge 1 compiled using PyInstaller in 3.8
 - wopr.exe: Flare-On 6 (2019) Challenge 7 compiled using PyInstaller in 3.7
 - py2exe37.exe: Hello World compiled using Py2exe in 3.7.9